 Essential amino acids cannot be made by the body, they must be provided by the food we eat.
 There are 9 such essential amino acids and it’s important that we provide the body these essential building blocks.
 We can consume essential amino acids throughout the day from a variety of different source.

-As many plant foods are not complete proteins (containing all essential amino acids), it’s important to eat a wide range of protein sources to make sure you’re getting all the essential amino acids.
+As many plant foods are not complete proteins (containing all essential amino acids), it’s important to eat a wide range of protein sources to make sure you’re getting all the essential amino acids, in particular lysine and methionine.

 How to Get Lysine